love124356/Nuclei-segmentation/README.md

 This repository gathers the code for nuclei-segmentation from the [in-class CodaLab competition](https://codalab.lisn.upsaclay.fr/competitions/333?secret_key=3b31d945-289d-4da6-939d-39435b506ee5).

 We use [Detectron2](https://github.com/facebookresearch/detectron2), a Python API provided by Facebook research for Mask R-CNN, based on the PyTorch framework, to train our model.
-In this competition, we use  Mask R-CNN with ResNet-101 and ResNeXt-101(32x8d) backbone these two models and analysis the results.
+In this competition, we use  Mask R-CNN on ResNet-101 and ResNeXt-101(32x8d) backbone these two models and analysis the results.

 ## Reproducing Submission
 We need to do some pre-preparation for training and testing on our custom dataset.